-The Managing Director has undertaken a review of the performance of the Group's executives during the year, complying with Recommendation 1.7 of the Corporate Governance Council.
+There is a small executive team in Australia and Namibia, the Managing Director meets with executive team members and undertakes an informal review of performance on an annual basis.
+An evaluation of the performance of the Group's Executives has been carried during the year in accordance with this process, complying with Recommendation 1.7 of the Corporate Governance Council.